yurkagon/math-operations-parser/README.md

 - adjust package/import structure depending on your environment
 - open the code in a simple Java IDE project and adapt it for modern execution

-## Limitations

-This project is educational in nature, so it has several intentional or historical limitations:

-- very basic input validation
-- no complete handling of all invalid input scenarios
-- no tests
-- no build, CI, or packaging
-- the code reflects early learning-stage Java practice and is not intended to be production-quality

 ## Why This Repository Exists

 This repository can be useful as: